Eric Freyfogle

 Eric T. Freyfogle (born 1952) is a research professor at the University of Illinois College of Law and Swanlund Chair Emeritus at the University of Illinois at Urbana-Champaign.
-He is a well- known writer and lecturer on nature and culture, on environmental and natural-resource challenges, and on private property considered as a dynamic, socially constructed institution.
+He is a writer and lecturer on nature and culture, on environmental and natural-resource challenges, and on private property considered as a dynamic, socially constructed institution.
 He has long been active in state and national conservation causes, including service on the Boards of Directors of the National Wildlife Federation and the Illinois-based Prairie Rivers Network.

 Biography

 Freyfogle was born in 1952 in Decatur, Illinois, and attended public schools there.
 Upon graduating from Stephen Decatur High School in 1970 he studied history at Lehigh University in Bethlehem, Pennsylvania, on an Army ROTC scholarship, graduating in 1973.
 He then attended the University of Michigan Law School, where he served as Managing Editor of the Michigan Law Review.
 After law school graduation in 1976 he served as an Army JAGC Captain for four years in the Office of the Army General Counsel in the Pentagon, followed by three years as an associate at the Indianapolis law firm of Baker & Daniels (now Feagre Baker Daniels).
 He is a long-time lay leader at University Place Christian Church, Champaign, Illinois.